Top Mistakes in Certificate of Insurance

 What should I do if I'm unsure about the COI's details?

-• Consult with your legal or insurance advisor to review the COI and ensure your interests are protected.
+Consult your legal or insurance advisor to review the certificate and confirm your interests are protected.

 Leave a comment